Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this tool when customer asks for the status of the deployment', providing clear context.
-It does not mention when not to use or alternatives, but the explicit usage instruction is strong and adequate for most cases.
+Explicitly states 'Use this tool when customer asks for the status of the deployment,' providing clear context for invocation.
+Does not mention when not to use or compare to alternatives, but the use case is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.